 What are the Components of Financial Statements?

-The Components of Financial Statements are the building blocks which together form the Financial Statements and helps in understanding the financial health of the business.
-Each component serves a purpose and helps in understanding the financial affairs of the business in a summarized fashion:
+The components of Financial Statements are the building blocks that together form the Financial Statements and help understand the business’s financial health.
+And consists of an Income Statement, Balance Sheet, Cash Flow Statement, and Shareholders’ Equity Statement.
+Each component serves a purpose and helps understand the business’s financial affairs in a summarized fashion.

 Top 4 Components of Financial Statements

 #1 – Balance Sheet

 The balance sheet reports the business’s financial position at a particular point in time.
 It is also known as the Statement of Financial Position or Statement of Financial Condition or Position Statement.

 It shows the Assets owned by the business on one side and sources of funds used by the business to hold such assets in the form of Capital contribution and liabilities incurred by the business on the other side.
 In a nutshell, the Balance Sheet shows how the money has been made available to the company’s business and how the company employs the money.